17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 ✔ The ocean side can be rough at certain times of the year, if you are not a pro swimmer I would avoid it.
 But I suggest you check it out because it’s either picturesque to see or you may find it as flat as a swimming pool some times of the year.

 ✔ The sun is strong, use a sun protector, better if it’s ecological.
-However, when you are swimming by the coral reef it’s much better to use a rashguard instead of any sun lotions to avoid any possible risk of contamination.
+However, when swimming by the coral reef, it’s much better to use a rashguard instead of sun lotions to avoid contamination.

 Cozumel aerial front